allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 Instead of sending many request (one for each application), send one requests with an array of applications to be deployed.
-This solution is not perfect, for example you can’t stop or rollback the deployment of a single application in a batch so we didn’t introduced such a feature yet.
+This solution is not perfect, for example you can’t stop or rollback the deployment of a single application in a batch so we didn’t introduce such a feature yet.
 By the way, stopping an application is dangerous [MARATHON-2340](https://jira.mesosphere.com/browse/MARATHON-2340).